A model for configuration spaces of points: Compactified configuration spaces

-\begin{proof} Let $\psi \in \Omega_{PA}^{D-1}(\partial \FM_M(2))$ be a global angular form of the sphere bundle.
+\begin{proof} Let $\psi \in \Omega_{triv}^{D-1}(\partial \FM_M(2))$ be a global angular form of the sphere bundle.
 Such a form always exists, see for example \cite{BT} where such construction is made in the smooth case, but the argument can be adapted to the semi-algebraic case.
 It is also shown in \cite{BT} that for a circle bundle the global angular form can be chosen to restrict to the standard volume form on each fiber.
 Moreover, the differential of such a form is basic (it is the pullback of the Euler class of the sphere bundle).
-By symmetrization we can suppose that $\psi$ satisfies property \textit{(iii)}.
-Let $E$ be a tubular neighborhood of $\partial \FM_M(2)$ inside $\FM_M(2)$ and let us extend the form $\psi$ to $E$ by pulling it back along the projection $E \to \partial \FM_M(2)$.
-We can consider a cutoff function $\rho \colon \FM_M(2) \to \mathbb R$ such that $\rho$ is constant equal to zero outside of $E$ and is constant equal to $1$ in some open set $U$ such that $\partial \FM_M(2) \subset U \subset E$.
-We can therefore consider the well defined form $\rho \psi \in \Omega_{PA}^{D-1}( \FM_M(2))$.
+Let $E$ be a collar neighborhood of $\partial \FM_M(2)$ inside $\FM_M(2)$.
+(See \cite[Lemma VI.1.6]{Shiota} for the existence of a semi-algebraic (even Nash) collar.)
+Let us extend the form $\psi$ to $E$ by pulling it back along the projection $E \to \partial \FM_M(2)$.
+We can consider a semi-algebraic cutoff function $\rho \colon \FM_M(2) \to \mathbb R$ such that $\rho$ is constant equal to zero outside of $E$ and is constant equal to $1$ in some open set $U$ such that $\partial \FM_M(2) \subset U \subset E$.
+We can therefore consider the well defined form $\rho \psi \in \Omega_{triv}^{D-1}( \FM_M(2))$.

-Since $d(\rho\psi)\big|_{\partial \FM_M(2)}= d\psi$ is basic, the form $d(\rho \psi)\in \Omega_{PA}^{D}( \FM_M(2))$ induces a form in $\Omega_{PA}^D(M\times M)$, still denoted by $d(\rho \psi)$.
+Since $d(\rho\psi)\big|_{\partial \FM_M(2)}= d\psi$ is basic, the form $d(\rho \psi)\in \Omega_{triv}^{D}( \FM_M(2))$ induces a form in $\Omega_{triv}^D(M\times M)$, still denoted by $d(\rho \psi)$.
 This form is clearly closed, but not necessarily exact, as $\rho \psi$ itself might not extend to the boundary.

-Let $\omega \in H^\bullet(M\times M) \subset \Omega_{PA}(M\times M) $.
+Let $\omega \in H^\bullet(M\times M) \subset \Omega_{triv}(M\times M) $.
 Then, we have